someweisguy/esp_dmx/README.md

 ### Universes

 When more than 512 DMX addresses are used, it is required to use multiple DMX ports.
 Each DMX port is called a DMX universe.
 DMX fixtures can be uniquely identified by their DMX universe and address numbers.
 A common way to notate this is by separating the universe and address with a `/`.
 Therefore `3/475` represents universe three, address 475.
 It is important to understand that DMX fixtures are not aware of the concept of a universe.
-A fixture set to DMX address one will respond to writes to slot one on whichever universe to which is is connected.
+A fixture set to DMX address one will respond to writes to slot one on whichever universe to which it is connected.

 ## RDM Basics